 The ambulance provider or critical care transport provider shall allow the Permit Officer or his/her designee to inspect, on an announced or unannounced basis, all ambulances used to provide ambulance service.
 The inspections should be held, whenever possible, during normal business hours; provided, however, that the inspection of an ambulance will be stopped should the ambulance be needed to respond to an Emergency Call.
-If, at any time during an inspection, an agency representative, officer, director or agent thereof knowingly makes a false, misleading or fraudulent statement or engages in fraudulent behavior, the Permit Officer may order the suspension or revocation of the ambulance permit as provided for in Section 610.501.
 The purpose of such inspections may include, but shall not be limited to, determining if:

-- (a) the ambulance is properly maintained and equipped for the provision of Ambulance Service; - (b) the description of the ambulance, required by Section 610.203(o) is accurate; - (c) the ambulance contains two-way radios; the radios are in good working order and that the radios are compatible with the County's emergency medical communications system; - (d) if the ambulance is used for critical care transport, that the communication system allows the ambulance driver and ambulance attendant to communicate with the medical staff at both the discharging and receiving facilities; - (e) the ambulance will be properly equipped with fully-functioning heat and air conditioning in patient care area and driver compartment; - (f) the permitted agency is providing services at the care level authorized by the permit issued.
+- (a) the ambulance is properly maintained and equipped for the provision of Ambulance Service; - (b) the description of the ambulance, required by Section 610.203(o) is accurate; - (c) the ambulance contains two-way radios; the radios are in good working order and that the radios are compatible with the County's emergency medical communications system; - (d) if the ambulance is used for critical care transport, that the communication system allows the ambulance driver and ambulance attendant to communicate with the medical staff at both the discharging and receiving facilities; and - (e) the permitted agency is providing services at the care level authorized by the permit issued.